Mela User Guide

 Hold

-The time the gate remains open after the signal falls below the threshold.
+Sets how long the gate remains open after the signal falls below the threshold.

 Release